hnipun/aiide-docs/README.md

 <img src="https://github.com/hnipun/aiide-docs/blob/main/images/image.003.png" alt=""/>

-Extensions that are currently running will be listed under Extensions → Running.
+Extensions that are currently running will be listed under `Extensions` → `Running`.
 From this tab, you can:

 - Terminate any active extension.